Search

 Benefits of business bank accounts

 As soon as you start accepting or spending money as your business, you should open a business bank account.
 Common business accounts include a checking account, savings account, credit card account, and a merchant services account.
 Merchant services accounts allow you to accept credit and debit card transactions from your customers.
+You can open a business bank account once you’ve gotten your federal EIN.
+Most business bank accounts offer perks that don’t come with a standard personal bank account.

-• Protection.
-Business banking offers limited personal liability protection by keeping your business funds separate from your personal funds.
+• Protection: Business banking offers limited personal liability protection by keeping your business funds separate from your personal funds.
 Merchant services also offer purchase protection for your customers and ensures that their personal information is secure.

-• Professionalism.
-Customers will be able to pay you with credit cards and make checks out to your business instead of directly to you.
+• Professionalism: Customers will be able to pay you with credit cards and make checks out to your business instead of directly to you.
 Plus, you’ll be able to authorize employees to handle day-to-day banking tasks on behalf of the business.

-• Preparedness.
-Business banking usually comes with the option for a line of credit for the company.
+• Preparedness: Business banking usually comes with the option for a line of credit for the company.
 This can be used in the event of an emergency, or if your business needs new equipment.

-• Purchasing power.
-Credit card accounts can help your business make large startup purchases and help establish a credit history for your business.
+• Purchasing power: Credit card accounts can help your business make large startup purchases and help establish a credit history for your business.

 • Discount rate: The percentage charged for every transaction processed